isomerpages/moe-kranjipri/_cca/Basketball.md

 ##### **Introduction**

 Development of students is differentiated based on their readiness.
 After a quick warm up, they are guided through routines like dribbling, lay-ups and ball control.
 Students with more advanced basketball skills will practise attacking and defensive drills.
 They will also take part in basketball games to put into practice what they have learnt.
-School team players work with the coaches on more specific drills such as attack or defence moves and set plays.
+School team players work with the coaches on more specific drills such as attack or defence moves and set plays.&nbsp;